 - RCA Cables: These cables are typically color-coded (yellow for video, red and white for audio) and will connect your old device to the converter.

-- HDMI Cable: This will connect the converter to your TV or monitor.
+- HDMI Cable: Connects the converter to your TV or monitor.

 - Power Supply: Some converters require a separate power source; therefore, have a power adapter or batteries ready.